playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickAdvancedTopics.md

 ## Connection Pool

-With Slick 3.0 release, Slick starts and controls both a connection pool and a thread pool for optimal asynchronous execution of your database actions.
+With Slick 3 release, Slick starts and controls both a connection pool and a thread pool for optimal asynchronous execution of your database actions.

-In Play Slick we have decided to let Slick be in control of creating and managing the connection pool (the default connection pool used by Slick 3.0 is [HikariCP]), which means that to tune the connection pool you will need to look at the Slick ScalaDoc for [Database.forConfig] (make sure to expand the `forConfig` row in the doc).
+In Play Slick we have decided to let Slick be in control of creating and managing the connection pool (the default connection pool used by Slick 3 is [HikariCP]), which means that to tune the connection pool you will need to look at the Slick ScalaDoc for [Database.forConfig](make sure to expand the `forConfig` row in the doc).
 In fact, be aware that any value you may pass for setting the Play connection pool (e.g., under the key `play.db.default.hikaricp`) is simply not picked up by Slick, and hence effectively ignored.

 Also, note that as stated in the [Slick documentation], a reasonable default for the connection pool size is calculated from the thread pool size.
 In fact, you should only need to tune `numThreads` and `queueSize` in most cases, for each of your database configuration.